-Chapter 9 Part 9.9 Leases and licences Leases-certificates of compliance and building and development provisions Division 9.9.2 Building and development provisions-transfer of land Section 298
+Chapter 9 Part 9.9

+Building and development provisions-transfer of land

-- (2) The planning and land authority must be satisfied- - (a) for every other lease in relation to the same subdivision under the Unit Titles Act 2001 that is subject to a building and development provision-that the provision has been complied with, or a certificate of compliance has been issued under section 296 in relation to the provision; or - (b) that the occupier of the unit that is held under the lease will not, as occupier, be substantially inconvenienced by works being carried out, or that are to be carried out, in compliance with a building and development provision to which the lease of the common property or another unit contained in the same subdivision under the Unit Titles Act 2001 is subject. - (3) For subsection (2), an occupier is substantially inconvenienced by works being carried out, or that are to be carried out, if the works are being, or are to be, carried out to the common property, or another unit, in the same stage of the development as the occupier's unit.
+- (2) The planning and land authority must be satisfied - for every other lease in relation to the same subdivision under the Unit Titles Act 2001 that is subject to a building and development provision-that the provision has been complied with, or a certificate of compliance has been issued under section 296 in relation to the provision; or - (b) that the occupier of the unit that is held under the lease will not, as occupier, be substantially inconvenienced by works being carried out, or that are to be carried out, in compliance with a building and development provision to which the lease of the common property or another unit contained in the same subdivision under the Unit Titles Act 2001 is subject. - (3) For subsection (2), an occupier is substantially inconvenienced by works being carried out, or that are to be carried out, if the works are being, or are to be, carried out to the common property, or another unit, in the same stage of the development as the occupier's unit.